A2osX/A2osX/.Docs/Media Guide.md

 Please note, we plan to change the media set once 0.93 is officially released.
 Currently, the BUILD media is the primary image used by the developers to hold the most current version of the A2osX binaries (and a copy of the source, although of course GitHub is the primary source repository).
 You can download the BUILD image and run in your favorite Apple II emulator or copy to CFFA, MicroTurbo or other Hard Disk emulator to boot, run, test and develop programs for A2osX.
 Once 0.93 is released, we plan to update the media to include RELEASE, STABLE and BUILD editions of the media, like other projects you might find on GitHub; and each of these will include BOOT, INSTALL, SOURCE and EXTRA type media so that users and developers can BOOT or INSTALL A2osX to existing systems as they see fit.

+## License
+A2osX is licensed under the GNU General Pulic License.

+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+The full A2osX license can be found **[Here](../LICENSE)**.

 ## Copyright

 Copyright 2015 - 2019, Remy Gibert and the A2osX contributors.